-Zoos SA employs around 80 keepers on a full-time, part-time, contract and casual basis at its two sites, Adelaide Zoo and Monarto Zoo.
+Zoos SA employs around 80 keepers on a full-time, part-time, contract and casual basis at its two sites, Adelaide Zoo and Monarto Safari Park.
 The turnover of staff in this field is quite low and competition for jobs is fierce.

 It’s extremely difficult to get work in this industry in SA.
 Formal pre-requisites such as animal related study are not essential; they do however demonstrate to us your interest in this field of work.
 Secondary studies in Years 11 & 12, in the area of biology or a related area can support future studies in animal husbandry.